Master of Laws (LLM)

 – The National Jurist, 2025

-A one-year Master of Laws (LLM) degree program is for people who want to expand their legal knowledge or specialize in a legal field.
+The Master of Laws (LLM) degree program is for people who already hold a law degree and who want to expand their legal knowledge or specialize in a legal field.
 With more than 250 unique courses to choose from each year, the 24-credit LLM program is customized to meet your career goals with an emphasis on popular areas of study.

 Request LLM information